 Being sober curious is becoming increasingly popular, and Sober October could be a starting point to explore the benefits of abstaining from substances in your own life.
-October is also Substance Abuse Prevention Month, a time to highlight the role of preventing substance abuse for individual and community well-being, remember those who lost their lives due to substance abuse and celebrate people in recovery.
+October is also Substance Abuse Prevention Month, a time to highlight the role of preventing substance abuse2 for individual and community well-being, remember those who lost their lives due to substance abuse and celebrate people in recovery.

 Participating in Sober October is a great way to also participate in Substance Abuse Prevention Month and show support for your family or friends who may struggle with substance abuse or who are in recovery.